 - legal and ethical aspects

 MAST is developed by Kristian Kidholm, Professor of Innovation and Head of Research at the Centre for Innovative Medical Technology (CIMT).
 The model is the most widely used framework for the assessment of telemedicine in Europe, and the European Commission recommends the model for the evaluation of telemedicine projects.

 MAST is the result of the EU project MethoTelemed, which was concluded in 2010.
-Read the concluding report from the project of MethoTelemed.
+Read the final study report from the project of MethoTelemed.

 MAST is applied in various contexts where there is a need to evaluate telemedicine and e-Health.
 In 2014, the National eHealth Authority (NSI) and the National Coordination Group for Telemedicine in Denmark instituted the drafting of a new checklist for managers in the healthcare sector when they are to decide which telemedical solutions to implement.
 The checklist is based on the Danish experiences with both mini HTA (Health Technology Assessment) and MAST.
 It was drafted in collaboration with the unit for Health Technology Assessment at CIMT.

 In March 2015, the committee of eHealth in the Region of Southern Denmark decided to make the checklist mandatory in all decisions made by the Region of Southern Denmark concerning the implementation of telemedical solutions.

 The World Health Organization (WHO) and the Pan American Health Organization (PAHO) also use MAST in the Framework for the Implementation of a Telemedicine Service.

 Researchers at Odense University Hospital and Aalborg University have published a brief introduction to MAST (in Danish).
-The e-book is called: “Assessment of telemedicine and welfare technology in [email protected] A guide to MAST”.
+The e-book is called: “Assessment of telemedicine and welfare technology in patient@home.
+A guide to MAST”.